Shyvana Build Guide by Veralion

 You almost always see him run mid over jungle to hit level 6 faster, so this is rare and I'm sort of guessing here.
 His tools are better than yours, so don't look to fight early.
 Respect the execute damage on his kit and only interact with him while healthy.
 If he uses his W on the crab you might be able to push him off of it and take it before it comes back up.
 Post 6 you should wait for him to use his E before firing, as it is complete damage immunity 180 degrees in front of him.
 He is a spectacular tower diver, much like Elise.
 Watch for big crashing waves, especially on bot lane, be there when they do, and countergank.
 You'll probably pick up several kills.

 He can catch you very easily, but won't be able to finish you off without help.
 Respect lane priority even more than you normally would.
 Ult away to immune taunt if necessary.
 Easy to chase off of crabs alone, but extremely dangerous to challenge if enemies are rotating.
+Just make sure to wait for aftershock and his W to expire before comboing him and he should fall over.
 He has no choice but to let you scale, so do so and get those objectives.
 Ignore him and kill his teammates in skirmishes, you lose way too much value dumping your E into his W. Wait for that ability to expire before shooting him.
 Use your W to stay in front of him so that he can't Q to safety if he's caught in a bad situation.

 Clear down.
 Stay the hell away from her, especially if she's got Hail of Blades.
 Expect early aggression and ward defensively.
 Never be within tunnel-flash-unburrow range, which is quite far.
 You will die.
 Instantly.
 You will need to concede a lot against a good player.
 Remember how her passive works; she can see where you are while burrowed every time you move.
 If you find yourself setting a trap on a crab or buff with a teammate, remain perfectly still.
 If you're sneaking drake or rift herald, remain perfectly still so that she can't incidentally see you while in the area.

 Clear down.
-Hail of Blades trades well and gives him a run for his money early, but right now I don't think the results are reproducible enough to take it.
 He will almost certainly look to level 3 invade, so be careful.
 Rengar loves to target the enemy jungler as there are tons of bushes to make setting up kills extremely easy.
 If you get matched up against a skilled one, you will have to treat every bush in your jungle with a healthy amount of paranoia.
 If he gets a lead and plays properly you won't be able to play the game.
 Coordinate with your laners to keep the entrances to your jungle warded, as you won't be able to stand up to him at all.
 If being chased down, path away from bushes, and if necessary flash a section of wall that won't give him an easy bush jump on the other side if he follows you.
 If he gets out of control and you are likely to be his primary target, you will need to buy a Zhonya's.
 You will need to be very fast to activate it while he is in midair jumping towards you as you are dead the second he lands.
 This isn't easy.
 Shadow your carries later on in the game and make sure nobody is ever alone.
 Try to use your ult right when he lands to interrupt his one-shot combo and give your carry the little bit of distance they need to escape.

 Nerfed out of favor by pro play overuse, and I haven't seen her in ages.
 She does a surprising amount of damage for such a tanky champion, but her engage range is too small to make her a threat in any real way.
 I'm pretty sure you can chase her off of early crabs fairly easily, she takes a while to get going.
 Should be very easy to outscale and out-objective.